Cutting-Edge Ways to Style a Muted Autumn Wardrobe

 Stairwell Solo Shot

-Carolyn (immediately above) wears: Adeam dress, $895 at Net-a-Porter; sheer button-up at MILLY (price upon request); black turtleneck, $59 at Sanctuary Clothing; Lenox belt bad, $228 at Henri Bendel; Katsu black sunglasses, $105 at Poppy Lissiman; jacquard boots, $1,095 at Christian Louboutin; star sunglasses chain, $50 at Bando; Zoe ring, $50 at BYCHARI; Ember stud earrings, $38 at BaubleBar
+Carolyn (immediately above) wears: Adeam dress, $895 at Net-a-Porter; sheer button-up at MILLY (price upon request); black turtleneck, $59 at Sanctuary Clothing; Lenox belt bag, $228 at Henri Bendel; Katsu black sunglasses, $105 at Poppy Lissiman; jacquard boots, $1,095 at Christian Louboutin; star sunglasses chain, $50 at Bando; Zoe ring, $50 at BYCHARI; Ember stud earrings, $38 at BaubleBar

 Punch up neutral outfits with bold, bright eyeliner.